 Carlos Santana formed the rock band Santana, and is still revered as one of the most talented guitarists to this day.

 Answer questions and see how you rank against other players.Play Now

-Guitarist, singer, and songwriter Jimi Hendrix was born on November 27, 1942, in Seattle, Washington.
-Learning to play guitar as a teenager, Hendrix grew up to become a rock guitar legend who excited audience in the 1960s with his innovative electric guitar playing.
+Born on November 27, 1942, in Seattle, Washington, Jimi Hendrix learned to play guitar as a teenager, and grew up to become a rock guitar legend who excited audiences in the 1960s with his innovative electric guitar playing.
+One of his most memorable performances was at Woodstock in 1969, where he performed "The Star Spangled Banner."
 Hendrix died in 1970 from drug-related complications, leaving his mark on the world of rock music and remaining popular to this day.

 "Blues is easy to play, but hard to feel."

-Guitarist, singer, and songwriter.
-Born Johnny Allen Hendrix (later changed to James Marshall) on November 27, 1942, in Seattle, Washington.
+Guitarist, singer and songwriter Jimmy Hendrix was born Johnny Allen Hendrix (later changed to James Marshall) on November 27, 1942, in Seattle, Washington.
 Learning to play guitar as a teenager, Hendrix grew up to become a rock guitar legend.
 He had a difficult childhood, sometimes living in the care of relatives and even acquaintances at times.

 His mother, Lucille, was only 17 years old when Hendrix was born.
 She had a stormy relationship with his father, Al, and eventually left the family after the couple had two more children together, sons Leon and Joseph.
 Hendrix would only see his mother sporadically before her death in 1958.